wp-plugins/custom-facebook-feed/README.txt

 5. Adding the shortcode to a widget

 == Changelog ==

+= 1.2.8 =
+* Fixed bug in specifying the number of posts to display

 = 1.2.7 =
 * Prevented likes and comments by the page author showing up in the feed